MicrosoftDocs/ai-builder/ai-builder-docs/image-classification-component-in-powerapps.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-To use your image classification model with Power Fx, first you need to register it as a data source in your app.
-To learn how to do this, go to [Integrate the registered model](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial#step-32-integrate-the-registered-model).
+To use your image classification model with Power Fx, first you need to add it as a data source in your app.
+To learn how to do this, go to [Enable the Power Fx feature](powerfx-in-powerapps.md#enable-the-power-fx-feature).

-*(Markus: Is third bullet point needed?)*
 > [!IMPORTANT]
 > - This is a preview feature.
->
 > - [!INCLUDE[cc_preview_features_definition](includes/cc-preview-features-definition.md)]
->
 > - This feature is being gradually rolled out across regions and might not be available yet in your region.

-## Use your classification model in a canvas app
+## Create a canvas app

+This section describes how to create a new canvas app for your image classification model.
+If your model is already in a canvas app, select **AI Builder** > **Models**.
+Select your model and then go to [Add the Power Fx Prediction formula](#add-the-power-fx-prediction-formula).

 1. Sign in to [Power Apps](https://make.powerapps.com).